Global Entrepreneurship Week 2013 took place in Israel during the 17-24 of November 2013.

-EVT allows people to train and improve their fitness without leaving their homes, with certified fitness trainers and programs based on individual rates and abilities.
+EVT lets people train and improve their fitness without leaving their homes, with certified fitness trainers and programs based on individual abilities.
 This is all achieved through an internet connection.

 Also available are tips, guidance and support, just like a fitness gym, but at home.

 Sharon told the students about the process of setting up a project, the difficulties they met with along the way, the dream that comes true and the need to fundraise in order to market the project.